doppelganger113/reactive-programming-talk/3_threads/README.md

-# Blocking and Non-Blocking I/O
+# What about threads?

 Most server applications are in threaded model, but recently due to increase in scalability demand they are not enough for high concurrency.

 ---

-## Blocking and non-blocking server concurrency
+## Blocking and Non-Blocking I/O

 Traditional threaded model serves each request with its own thread.
 Threads are costly in memory and have a hard limit on the number of threads based on the machine memory.
 Usually when a request has finished, the thread is